pirafrank/fpiracom/_drafts/automating-aur-packages-with-aura.md

 I do not have to untangle one workflow trying to pretend that Homebrew and AUR are the same thing.

 ## What AURA actually manages

+{% include image.html
+url="/static/postimages/3019/001.jpg"
+desc="AURA automation system diagram" alt="Diagram of the AURA packaging automation workflow, with layered components for YAML configuration, Jinja templates, GitHub Release processing, PKGBUILD and .SRCINFO generation, optional validation, and publication to both the AUR repository and the parent GitHub repository"
+%}

 The repository keeps each AUR package as a git submodule: